 Five years ago our then Vice President, John Dramani Mahama, went to work in the morning, as a Vice President, but came back home as the President of the Republic of Ghana.
 His wife, Lordina Mahama, went to work as the second lady, but came back home as the first lady of Ghana.
 The then first Lady, Naadu Mills, went to work, as the First Lady of Ghana, but came home as nothing.

-A few days ago, some people went to work as staffs of Capital Bank and UT Bank but came home dressed in GCB Bank wear.
+A few days ago, some people went to work as staff of Capital Bank, and as staff of UT Bank, but came home dressed in GCB Bank wear.
 Just imagine the spectacle of seeing your husband transformed from one bank staff to another, without writing any application letter, and without any interview; is that not beautiful?

 I wanted to force myself, through the crowds that had gathered, into the banking hall, but I feared what I could be transformed into, a lizard, or maybe a fish, especially since I had made no effort at contacting Simpa Panyin, to inform him of how his actions are making customers stranded, anxious, and not knowing what had become of their investments.

 Taking over a bank is not a day’s activity, so I had wondered how the staff of the two banks did not know about this dream I had.
 The leaders of Simpa Panyin’s Bank might have mastered the arts of secrecy, to such perfect heights.

 With all the preying eyes, and the rumor-happy media roaming on the streets of Accra, I am still in shock as to how none of them was able to read the minds of Simpa Panyin’s Addison; not even Kweku Baako, with all his flying documents, could intercept Simpa Panyin’s intentions.